|Type of Study||Fee|

 In your second year, you take two core modules and choose four from a range of options so you can develop your interests and explore new topics.
 Importantly, research training is built into your second year so you are prepared well in advance for your most important piece of assessment: your dissertation.

 In the third year you will complete a dissertation on the subject of your choice.
 This is your opportunity to develop your ideas and research a topic that you have selected.
 The dissertation counts as two modules.
-You also choose four options from a range of module options, or take advantage of our placement opportunities (Westminster Parliamentary Placement or the Channel M Placement).
+You also choose four options from a range of module options, or take advantage of our placement opportunities.

 Please note that it may not be possible to deliver the full list of options every year as this will depend on factors such as how many students choose a particular option.
 Exact modules may also vary in order to keep content current.
 When accepting your offer of a place to study on this programme, you should be aware that not all optional modules will be running each year.
 Your tutor will be able to advise you as to the available options on or before the start of the programme.
 Whilst the University tries to ensure that you are able to undertake your preferred options, it cannot guarantee this.